DrDingleDucky/Window-Looper/README.md

 Only works on Windows.

-The script will never repeat the same phrase twice.
+The script will never say the same phrase twice in a row.

 Change the start/stop key, window name and switch delay in `main.py`.